 \Note: the positive value of the scale score mean difference means the average scale score for the charter school students was lower than the average scale score for the non-charter school students.
-A negative value of the scale score mean difference means the average scale score for the charter school students was greater than the average scale score for the charter school students was greater than the average scale score for the non-charter school students was greater than the average scale score for the non-charter school students.
+A negative value of the scale score mean difference means the average scale score for the charter school students was greater than the average scale score for the non-charter school students.

-The average scale scores for the Sierra 10th graders are substantially lower than the corresponding average scale scores for Seattle SD while the average scale scores for the Sierra 11th graders are substantially higher than the corresponding average scale scores in ELA and math.
+The average scale scores for the Sierra 10th graders are substantially lower than the corresponding average scale scores for Seattle SD while the average scale scores for the Sierra 11th graders are substantially higher than the corresponding average scale scores in ELA and math (Table 35).
 On the science assessment, the average scale score for the Seattle SD is a little higher than the corresponding score for Sierra.
 More details are provided below.

 - On the 10th grade ELA assessment, the Sierra average scale score was approximately 29 scale score points lower than the corresponding measure for the Seattle SD.
-The mean scale scores were statistically different with the Seattle SD being higher.
+The mean scale scores differed with the Seattle SD being higher.
 On the 11th grade ELA, the Sierra average scale score was 57 scale score points higher than the corresponding measure for the Seattle SD.
-The mean scale scores were statistically different with Sierra having posted the higher score. - On the 10th grade math assessment, the Sierra average scale score was approximately 52 scale score points lower than the corresponding measure for the Seattle SD.
-The mean scale scores were statistically different with the Seattle SD being higher.
+The mean scale scores differed with Sierra having posted the higher score. - On the 10th grade math assessment, the Sierra average scale score was approximately 52 scale score points lower than the corresponding measure for the Seattle SD.
+The mean scale scores differed with the Seattle SD being higher.
 On the 11th grade math assessment, the Sierra average scale score was 35 scale score points higher than the corresponding measure for the Seattle SD.
-The mean scale scores were statistically different with Sierra having posted the higher score. - On the 11th grade science assessment, the Sierra average scale score of 699.1 was approximately 11 scale score points lower than the average scale score of 710.1 posted by the Seattle SD.
-The mean scale scores were statistically similar.
+The mean scale scores differed with Sierra having posted the higher score.

+• On the 11th grade science assessment, the Sierra average scale score was similar to the average scale score posted by the Seattle SD.